webplatform/docs/concepts/web_design/index.md

 |Content=Incomplete, Errors, Grammar/Spelling, Cleanup, Examples Needed, Examples Best Practices, Needs Summary
 |Checked_Out=Yes
 }}
-{{Summary_Section|For most people, the Web is not a command prompt, nor is it simply text.
-The Web has become all things to all people: a newspaper, a community discussion board, a photo gallery, a gaming venue.
-How can you attract people to your website and keep them coming back for more?}}
+{{Summary_Section|The web, in its infancy, was proposed by Tim Berners-Lee as a "WorldWideWeb" designed to create an interconnected digital corpus of documents related to CERN for the benefit of their particle physicists.
+Early web pages were simple, text-based documents with hyperlinks embedded in them referencing other related texts.
+Although conceived as a means of linking scholarly texts in 1989, the Web has evolved dramatically since its initial implementation.
+The Web is not simply text any longer.
+It has expanded into something greater: newspapers, community discussion boards, photo galleries, financial management tools, multiplayer gaming.
+With all the competing content now on the web, how do you make your offering attractive to people and keep them coming back for more?}}
 {{Basic Page}}
-For a website to attract attention and keep it, the website must be a balance of functionality and usability.
-A website that looks wonderful and does nothing will attract attention, but likely will not keep it.
-A website that works well and looks like a command prompt may have a cult following, but will attract little attention outside of that.
-The following pages intend to help you make a website with that balance of functionality and usability.
+For a website to attract attention and keep it, it must be a balance of design, functionality and usability.
+A website that looks wonderful and does nothing will garner interest, but likely will not keep it.
+On the other hand, a website that works well and looks like a command prompt may have a cult following, but will be challenged to elicit interest outside of that group.
+Hit one out of the park on design and functionality but make it hard for users to use and you'll strike out nonetheless.
+The following pages intend to help you make a website with a balanced blend of design, functionality and usability.
 * [[concepts/IntrotoArt|Introduction to Art & Graphic Design]]
 * [[concepts/an_introduction_to_web_design|An Introduction to Web Design]]
 * [[concepts/ux/user experience design|User Experience Design]]